mongodb/motor/doc/examples/bulk.rst

 Mixed Bulk Write Operations
 ---------------------------

-.. versionadded:: 0.2

 Motor also supports executing mixed bulk write operations.
-A batch of insert, update, and delete operations can be executed together using the Bulk API.
+A batch of insert, update, and remove operations can be executed together using the bulk write operations API.

 .. _ordered_bulk: